| |

 windows based user interface, an ORACLE (SQL) relational database

-This challenge, interesting as it is, called for a flexible development
+system etc. This challenge, interesting as it is, called for a flexible development

+tool, which allowed fulfilling these, various demands.
 ABB choose RTA to develop a new MPS control console (MPS730).

 Especially for occasions like this, were everybody needs a helpful